CSC207-UofT/course-project-utalk/README.md

 Our group want to make an online discussion forum based on course for students, professors and faculties in the University of Toronto.

-Important: our program needs version 17 JDK to run.
+Important: our program needs version 17 JDK to run, also setting language level to 17.

 Basic function include: